rohitbarve9/field-manual-rag/README.md

 An AI-powered wilderness survival assistant with interactive guidance and reliable source citations.

 ## About
 Survival Support Bot is a wilderness survival assistant powered by generative AI that provides real-time, context-aware guidance.
 It uses a Retrieval-Augmented Generation (RAG) approach with LangChain, ChromaDB, and Cohere embeddings to retrieve relevant information from multiple survival manuals and provide accurate, contextual advice.
-The bot, which is accessible through an interactive Streamlit web app with source citations, provides critical survival tips in an easy-to-use format and is hosted on a community cloud to ensure broad accessibility.
+The bot, which is accessible through an interactive Streamlit web app with source citations, provides critical survival tips in an easy-to-use format and is hosted on the community cloud to ensure broad accessibility.

 ## Built With